Peter and Patricia Gruber International Research Award

 Nomination materials include the following:

-- Current CV (include country of citizenship and/or permanent residence)
+- Current CV (including country of citizenship and/or permanent residence)

-- Essay (500 words or less) describing the future goals and direction of the nominee's planned research
+- Essay describing the future goals and direction of the nominee's planned research, maximum 500 words

 - List of publications and abstracts authored or co-authored by the nominee

-- If the nominee is a U.S. citizen or permanent resident, he or she must be studying or working at an institution that is located outside of the U.S.; if a non-U.S. citizen or permanent resident, the nominee must be studying or working at an institution that is located in the U.S.
+- If the nominee is a U.S. citizen or permanent resident, they must be studying or working at an institution that is located outside of the U.S.; if a non-U.S. citizen or permanent resident, they must be studying or working at an institution that is located in the U.S.

 - Nominees must be active in research at the time the award is given.

-- Postdoctoral fellows, research associates and/or advanced graduate students are eligible for nominations.
-(Note: While the competition outcome of the award has tended to recognize advanced postdoctoral fellows and research associates, nominations of advanced graduate students and/or postdocs at the early stages of their training who have demonstrated productivity and innovative research in an international setting, are encouraged.)
+Note: While the competition outcome of the award has tended to recognize advanced postdoctoral fellows and research associates, nominations of advanced graduate students and/or postdocs at the early stages of their training who have demonstrated productivity and innovative research in an international setting are encouraged.

 - 2017: Laura Lewis, PhD; Takashi Kitamura, PhD